oneananda/AWS_Operations/Learning/AWS Terminologies/README.md

 **Elastic IP Address (EIP)**

 An Elastic IP address is a static, public IPv4 address that you can allocate to your AWS account.
 You can associate an Elastic IP with an EC2 instance

+**Bastion Server**

+A bastion server, also known as a jump box, used to connect to a private resources from the box.